 This event is free, non-ticketed, and open to the public.
 Livestream viewing will be available at leeu.live.

-For more information about the concert and other School of Music events, call 614-8240 or visit http://leeuniversity.edu/academics/music/.
+For more information about the concert, contact the School of Music at email@example.com or call 614-8240.